Skip to main content

 Service: Research & Development

-The Soil Nutrient Health Scheme is the largest baseline soil sampling programme ever undertaken.
-The £37M DAERA funded scheme is being managed by AFBI and due to its scale and complexity it is being rolled out on a zonal basis, with all the zones completed by 2026.
+The Soil Nutrient Health Scheme (SNHS) is the largest baseline soil sampling programme ever undertaken.
+The £45m Department of Agriculture Environment and Rural Affairs funded scheme is being delivered by AFBI.

 The SNHS is one of the most comprehensive regional soil nutrient sampling schemes to be undertaken anywhere in the world.